weaveworks/weave-gitops-enterprise/README.md

 We will rely on the user installing [fluxctl](https://github.com/weaveworks/flux/blob/master/site/fluxctl.md) to interact with flux directly instead of trying to replicate the functionality within `wk`

+# Running an end-to-end test against EKS using Quickstart

+To run a test that uses the `wk-quickstart-eks` repo to construct a cluster and ensure that the correct pods are running, go to the `test/integration/test` directory and type: `go test --timeout=99999s`.
+The test will run for 20-25 minutes and then delete the cluster and any repositories (local and GitHub) created during the test.

+The following environment variables must be set before running the test:

+* GITHUB_USER (username used to determine where to create empty repo)
+* GIT_DEPLOY_KEY (private key that will be used to access the GitHub repo)
+* DOCKER_IO_USER (for fetching images)
+* DOCKER_IO_PASSWORD (for fetching images)
+* WKP_CLUSTER_COMPONENTS_IMAGE (used to manage components)